Q: Is there a virtual option for classes?

 A: Yes!
 How to Learn to Code does not require any previous knowledge about coding.
 All participants will all be taught the basics from the very beginning at a pace that is appropriate for the class.

 Q: I code here and there in my research, but don’t necessary feel like I’m “good” at coding.
 Is this course right for me?

 A: Perhaps, but this program is geared toward teaching the foundations of coding and may be too fundamental for you.
-We will also have an intermediate course taught in Python this year.
-Please see course page for more information and read over the practice questions in the registration form to see if this option is right for you.
+We hope to offer intermediate courses for Python and R in future years.

 Q: I took How to Learn to Code last year in Python/R and this year I’d like to learn the other language.
 Can I participate again this year?

 A: If you took How to Learn to Code last year, you should be familiar with the basic tenants of coding, and therefore repeating it in another language will likely not be at the correct pace for you.
-But you’re in luck!
-We’ve created another track this year for intermediate level data analysis in Python that should be appropriate for you (please see course page for more information).
+We hope to offer intermediate courses for Python and R in future years.